2winkle95/sentinel-astra-update/README.md

+## Note:

+This is a forked version of Synaptics' Astra update utility.
+This repo has changes needed to support the Sentinel SOM and EVK family, which is based on the Synaptics Astra series (SL1680).

 # Astra Update

 The Astra Update tool and library support communicating with Astra Machina devices over USB.
 The USB interface is